Time for Outrage!: Reception

 In France, published by a small publisher in Montpellier, the 32-page booklet sold almost a million copies within the first ten weeks.
 It was a Christmas best-seller.
 It has been criticized for being poorly written and too short, but even critics have acknowledged the booklet has tapped into popular anger.
 In the beginning of January 2011, “Indignez-vous!” was at the headlines of German newspapers, even if the book was not translated at this calendar date into German and only available in French.

 It has been translated into English, German, Spanish, Galician, Italian, Basque, Finnish, Catalan, Dutch, Portuguese, Turkish, Romanian, Slovenian, Serbian, Greek, Hebrew, and Korean.
 More translations are planned in Japanese, Swedish, Chinese and other languages.

 Influence

-In 2011, one of the names given to the 2011 Spanish protests against corruption and bipartisan politics was Los Indignados (The Outraged), taken from the title of the book's translation there (¡Indignaos!).
+In 2011, one of the names given to the 2011 Spanish protests against corruption and the two-party system was Los Indignados (The Outraged), taken from the title of the book's translation there (¡Indignaos!).
 The Spanish protests later inspired other protests all around the world, including Greece, Israel and Occupy Wall Street in the United States.